About Jason E. Murray

 - Environment: There is only one planet, take care of it.

-After working professionally in the technology field since 1995, this is my way of bestowing the wisdom others have shared with me.
+After working professionally in the technology field since 1995, this is my way of sharing the wisdom others have taught me.
+In addition, it serves as a central repository to document projects, tools, and topics I am interested in.

 I model writings on this site after the “Today I Learned” concept, which are simple and to-the-point posts.
-Some days, it will be a mere command and its output, other days a more in-depth analysis on a topic of interest.
+Some days, it will be a quick command and its output, other days a more in-depth analysis on a particular topic.

 Hugo is the foundation of this website.
 Throughout the past 20+ years, this site has evolved through many different frameworks, from static HTML to dynamic CMS systems.
 It has been a lengthy endeavor to find a balance between elegant themes, ease of use, flexibility, and security.